MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/appendix.md

 #### Digital Literacy of Members of Households with Learners

-First, the data frame needs to be subsetted for respondents who (i) used a computer and (ii) are over the age of 14.
+First, a subset of the data frame needs to be taken with respondents who (i) used a computer and (ii) are over the age of 14.
 In other cases, the digital literacy questions listed in the codebook were **not** asked.

 ``` r
 df1 <- df %>%